 To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Power on Lock menu after opening the OSD menu system.
-Select Off by pressing ◀/FixYouple.
-The message 'INPUT PASSWORD' displays.
-Enter the current password.
+Select Off by pressing

 If the password is correct, the OSD menu returns to the Security Settings page with Off shown in the row of Power on Lock.
 You will not have to enter the